 by Legacy Plan Mar 23, 2017

-Summary: Many people are aware that some forms of estate planning can offers a certain type of protection as one of their benefits; namely, protection.
+Summary: Many people are aware that some forms of estate planning can offer a certain type of protection as one of their benefits; namely, protection.
 But they may also do more.
-They may protect you from the potential costs and delays of probate administration, they may protect you from the loss of privacy deriving from having the details of your estate become public record, they may possibly protect you from potentially unnecessary and stressful conservatorships proceedings in court, and they may even potentially protect you from claims by people professing to be your heirs who were left out of your plan.
+They may protect you from the potential costs and delays of probate administration, they may protect you from the loss of privacy deriving from having the details of your estate become public record, they may possibly protect you from potentially unnecessary and stressful conservatorship proceedings in court, and they may even potentially protect you from claims by people professing to be your heirs who were left out of your plan.
 Properly drafted and implemented, a complete estate plan can do many things for you and your family, probably even more than you would have thought.

 A lot of people who are familiar with estate planning know that you can plan to avoid probate.
 Planning to avoid probate can help save you time, money and stress, as probate administration can be drawn out and expensive.
 An estate plan with a revocable